-Indoor Activities: 35 Ways to Spend a Rainy Day in NJ
+Indoor Activities for Kids: 40 Ways to Spend a Rainy Day in NJ

-Rainy days may be perfect for curling up with a book or stomping in puddles, but sometimes busy kids need more than these at-home boredom-busters on stormy days.
-No matter the season, New Jersey has an array of great indoor fun for the whole family, from museums and indoor play spaces to bowling alleys, roller rinks, and more.
+Rainy days may be perfect for curling up with a book or stomping in puddles, but sometimes busy kids need more than at-home boredom-busters on stormy days.
+That's where these indoor activities for kids come in.
+No matter the season, New Jersey has an array of great indoor activities for the whole family, from museums and indoor play spaces to bowling alleys, roller rinks, and more.

 Subscribe to our newsletters to get stories like this delivered directly to your inbox.